Tour de France 2019 news - Simon Yates 'proud' of stage win but says helping Adam remains priority

 Yates 'proud' of stage win but insists helping Adam remains priority

-Yates joins Elia Viviani and Caleb Ewan in winning a stage of the Tour after the Giro d’Italia and La Vuelta.
+Yates joins Elia Viviani and Caleb Ewan in winning a stage at the 106th edition of the Tour, following earlier success at the Giro d’Italia and La Vuelta.

 Watch the Tour de France live on Eurosport and Eurosport Player